netoptimizer/prototype-kernel/kernel/Documentation/bpf/ebpf_maps.rst

 corresponds to the order the maps sections were defined in elf file of xxx_kern.c file.
-Behind the scenes it is the ``load_bpf_file()`` call (from `samples/bpf/bpf_load`_) that takes care of parsing ELF file compiled by LLVM, pickup 'maps' section and creates maps via BPF syscall.
+Behind the scenes it is the ``load_bpf_file()`` call (from `samples/bpf/bpf_load`_) that takes care of parsing ELF file compiled by LLVM, pickup 'maps' section and creates maps via the bpf syscall.

 .. code-block:: c